peternsilva/galvanize-bookshelf-solution/1_migrations_seeds.md

 └─────────────┴─────────────────────────┴──────────────────────────────────────────┘
 ```

-More specifically, the Knex migrations should:
+More specifically, the Knex migration files should:

 - Live in the `migrations` directory.
 - Migrate one table per migration file.